pivotal/docs-tas-adapter/install-prerequisites.md

 # Prerequisites to install Application Service Adapter

-To install Application Service Adapter, you must first meet the prerequisites listed on this page.
+To install Application Service Adapter, you need to first complete the prerequisites listed here.

 ----